-We long to be a loving community of God's life changing presence
+We long to be a loving, growing, community filled with God's life changing presence

 Our vision prayer is:

-We long to be a loving community of God’s life changing presence
+We long to be a loving, growing, community filled with God’s life changing presence.

 God’s heart is to change us through the Good News about Jesus so we can know and live in His presence through His Spirit.
 This will bring us into friendships with one another and others as we gather to become His church which meets on Lightfoot Lane.

 A key bible word for Church is “Gathering.”
 We love the heart of this as it expresses who we believe God has called us to be, both as a community which gathers to worship on Sundays, or as a community which meets in Home groups and Youth Cell groups during the week.